shyampurk/LaravelBasicChatApp/README.md

 Note: One the new keys are generated, you also have to enable "Storage & Playback" and "Access manager" features for them.

-#### Step 2: Start servers
+#### Step 2: Start Apache & MySQL servers

 Open the XAMPP control panel and start the Apache server and MySQL server.

 #### Step 3: Clone the repo

-Clone this repositpry under the web root folder of XAMPP Apache web server.
+Clone this repository under the web root folder of XAMPP Apache web server.
+The default webroot folder in XAMPP is "htdocs".

 #### Step 4: Update configuration